 17th European Seminar on Fusarium, Bordeaux

-The European Fusarium Seminar is a central scientific forum that facilitates interaction within the scientific community and enables this community to present and discuss progress made in all areas related to Fusarium research, ranging from phytopathology and mycotoxins to new alternatives for controlling these pathogenic fungi, which have a significant impact on many economically important crops.
+The European Fusarium Seminar is a scientific forum focusing on advances in all areas related to Fusarium research, ranging from phytopathology and mycotoxins to new alternatives for controlling these pathogenic fungi, which have a significant impact on many economically important crops.

-This 17th edition was entitled “Fusarium in a world of interactions” and brought together around 120 participants, including a representative from GEVES, from 21 countries in Europe, North America and South America in the magnificent city of Bordeaux.
+This 17th edition entitled “Fusarium in a world of interactions” brought together this scientific community, with around 120 participants from 21 countries in Europe, North America and South America.

 You Might Also Like: